7 min read

 1. TimeTuna: Best for Beautiful Booking Pages and Built-In Payments

-If When2Meet’s biggest flaw is that it looks and feels amateur, TimeTuna is the opposite.
+If When2Meet’s biggest flaw is that it looks and feels amateurish, TimeTuna is the opposite.
 It’s a scheduling tool built for professionals who care about how their brand comes across, designers, coaches, consultants, and freelancers who want a booking page they’re proud to share.

 What makes TimeTuna different: